-It’s a fact of life: as we age, certain health concerns come into sharper focus.
-Among these, falls and the resulting fractures stand out, especially for those 65 and older.
-However, with conscientious attention to our habits and well-being, we can navigate these prime years with confidence.
+It’s a fact of life: as we age, certain health concerns become more important to consider.
+Among these, trips and falls are of considerable concern for those 65 and older due to the increased risk of resulting fractures at older age.
+However, with conscientious attention to our habits and well-being, we can navigate these prime years with reduced risk, which can increase confidence.

 Get Your Pills Pre-sorted and Delivered at No Extra Cost

-The aging process, while inevitable, doesn’t mean an automatic surrender to fragility or a decline in quality of life.
-It’s entirely possible—and indeed, recommended—to continue cherishing our golden moments, whether that’s a long-anticipated vacation, a hobby, or precious time with grandchildren.
-The key lies in ensuring our bones and overall health are in optimal condition.
+Although the aging process may seem inescapable, it does not mean an automatic surrender to fragility or a decline in quality of life.
+It’s entirely possible—and indeed, recommended—to continue cherishing our golden moments, whether that’s a long-anticipated vacation, continuing or pursuing a hobby, or precious time with grandchildren.
+The key to maintaining the ability to enjoy all these things lies in working to keep bones and overall health in optimal condition.

 Let’s delve deeper into five robust strategies to maintain bone health and reduce the risk of fractures as we age.